onemtc/governance-script-template-spec-version/README.md

 ![Table Storave Variable Example](/images/GH-Table-Storage-Variables.png)

-	 Create a secret with your Azure Service Principal.
-If you do not want to change the actions, you'd need to call it: PF_AZURE_CREDENTIALS
+Note that at the top if each if the actions, the parameters that define the location of table storage are specified.
+You will need to make sure the actions match the actual location and storage parameters:

+* baselineResourceGroup: ghgovenv
+* baselineVariableStorageAccountName: ghgovenvnotsecrets
+* baselineVariableTableName: pipelinevariables
+* baselineTablePartitionKey: totestvariables

+6. Create an Azure Service Principal in the CLI.

+Use az ad sp create-for-rbac for this.
+An example is:

+    az ad sp create-for-rbac --name "myApp" --role contributor --scopes /subscriptions/<subscription-id>/resourceGroups/<group-name> --sdk-auth

+Then take the entire output and store it as a GitHub Secret in your repo called **AZURE_CREDENTIALS**.
+If you store it with a different name, you must modify the three actions to match

-	Create a PAT.
-If you don't want to change the actions, you'd need to call it: REPO_DISPATCH.
+7. Create a PAT in the GitHub developer interface.
+Call it **REPO_DISPATCH** or else you will need to modify the actions to match.
 It needs full permissions on the repo, but that's it.
-Remeber to enable SSO for OneMtc
+If you are doing this in OneMtc, you must Enable SSO.
-	If you want to demo manual approvals, create an environment called govdemo.
-There is one there already, but I do not think environments come over on a clone.
-Add a reviewer
+8. If you want to demo manual approvals, create an environment called govdemo.
+Add up to 6 reviewers.
+Note that the approval options are limited, all that is available is 1) 1 of (up to) 6 users approving allow the action to be approved, and 2) if not approved in 30 days, the action is cancelled.
+No other durations are supported.

-	You need to create table storage with variables.
-The instructions for this are in the original instructions.
-You use the same table storage for both, but with 4 more variables added under teh "totestvariables" partition: appserviceplantemplatespec, appserviceplantemplatespecversion, appservicetemplatespec, and appservicetemplatespecversion.
-These are the names and version of the template specs that you are going to create
-	There are two scripts.
-The first creates the template specs.
-Run this from your local machine.
-You may have to change the parameters, to match your azure resource groups and the above names and versions.
-It's powershell calling CLI, real simple.
-The second creates the app service plan and app service for preprod and prod.
-Test is created a IaC from the action.
-	Then just run the test action.
-It should run all three, creating the environment from scratch for test, and just pushing the code for preprod and prod.
-You should get a manual approval request before both preprod and prod are run.
+And you are done.
+If you run the test action from the GitHub Actions web page, it will run, deploy the environment, and then deploy the code.
+There will be a manual approval wait, and once approved, preprod will run and deploy the code to the environment deployed by the Template Spec.
+Prod then mimics preprod.
+Note that if you run preprod or prod directly from the actions page, the first thing it will do is wait for approval, even if you are an approver.